Blockchain-Garage-Capgemini-Invent/ipanema/README.md

 - Customer verification/KYC: banks are generally not allowed to provide loans to unauthenticated customers.
 Ipanema will integrate functions that use the bank’s KYC methods to verify each customer.
 Example: the customer enters his wallet address in his online banking application where KYC was already done.
 The bank will send a verification token to the customer’s wallet.
 Only customers with a verification token will be allowed to take loans.

 - Several categories of loans: currently there is only one version of fixed loans, that have to be fully repaid after a certain time.
 In the future, more versions of loans for example with variable interest rates and variable repayments could be implemented.
+We also want to introduce collateralized loans that can not only be covered by Bitcoin and Co., but also by tokenized real world assets.

 - Full integration in a bank’s backend: the bank will be able to implement its risk models and provide each customer with a calculated interest rate.